 - Whether your matter will actually collect an awarded judgment (collecting and winning are not the same thing).

-The specialized field of personal injury, or tort, law covers circumstances where an individual’s mind, body or emotional state is damaged due to another party’s action.
+The specialized field of personal injury, or tort, the law covers circumstances where an individual’s mind, body or emotional state is damaged due to another party’s action.
 This action can be intentional or accidental, negligent or careless.
 It can include injury that leads to a fatality or, in legal terms, wrongful death.

 Victims or their families file personal injury claims to prove and hold the injurious party responsible for the actions that caused harm to the victim.
 Personal injury can include property damage such as damage to a vehicle during an accident where someone was injured.
 But the court will focus on the injury before considering damages.